-Data on redundancy cover nine areas: (i) the length of the maximum probationary period (in months) for permanent employees; (ii) whether redundancy is allowed as a basis for terminating workers; (iii) whether the employer needs to notify a third party (such as a government agency) to terminate one redundant worker; (iv) whether the employer needs to notify a third party to terminate a group of nine redundant workers; (v) whether the employer needs approval from a third party to terminate one redundant worker; (vi) whether the employer needs approval from a third party to terminate a group of nine redundant workers; (vii) whether the law requires the employer to reassign or retrain a worker before making the worker redundant; (viii) whether priority rules apply for redundancies; and (ix) whether priority rules apply for reemployment.
+Data on redundancy cover nine areas: (i) the length of the maximum probationary period (in months) for permanent employees; (ii) whether redundancy is allowed as a basis for terminating workers; (iii) whether the employer needs to notify a third party (such as a government agency) to terminate one redundant worker; (iv) whether the employer needs to notify a third party to terminate a group of nine redundant workers; (v)

+whether the employer needs approval from a third party to terminate one redundant worker; (vi) whether the employer needs approval from a third party to terminate a group of nine redundant workers; (vii) whether the law requires the employer to reassign or retrain a worker before making the worker redundant; (viii) whether priority rules apply for redundancies; and (ix) whether priority rules apply for reemployment.

 Redundancy rules Data Maximum length of probationary period (months) 3.0 Dismissal due to redundancy allowed by law?
-Yes Third-party notification if one worker is dismissed?
-Yes Third-party approval if one worker is dismissed?
-No Third-party notification if nine workers are dismissed?
-Yes Third-party approval if nine workers are dismissed?
-No Retraining or reassignment obligation before redundancy?
-No Priority rules for redundancies?
-No Priority rules for reemployment?
-No severance payments applicable to a worker with 1 year of tenure, a worker with 5 years and a worker with 10 years is considered.
+No Third-party notification if one worker is dismissed? n/a Third-party approval if one worker is dismissed? n/a Third-party notification if nine workers are dismissed? n/a Third-party approval if nine workers are dismissed? n/a Retraining or reassignment obligation before redundancy? n/a Priority rules for redundancies? n/a Priority rules for reemployment? n/a severance payments applicable to a worker with 1 year of tenure, a worker with 5 years and a worker with 10 years is considered.
 One month is recorded as 4 and 1/3 weeks.